roavellarm/Next-TS-StyledComponents-Eslint/readme.md

 }
 ```

-10. To add typescript intelicense to the `theme provider` add the following
+10. To add typescript intellisense to the `theme provider` add the following
     interface at the end of the `next-env.d.ts` file and after restart the
     server